 6 months to 1 year for swelling to completely resolve, most noticeable swelling is resolved by 2-3 weeks

 Revision Rhinoplasty Candidates

 I have found that patients who have suffered a problem from a previous rhinoplasty are very motivated to research their surgeons and surgical techniques – something many of them neglect to do prior to their original surgery.
 Patients can develop problems related to both the appearance (either an over correction or under correction of pre-existing problems) or breathing difficulties that they may or may not have had previously.
-Commonly, our San Diego revision rhinoplasty patients have had some of the cartilage inside the nose used during their first operation.
+Commonly, our revision rhinoplasty patients have had some of the cartilage inside the nose used during their first operation.
 Thus, we must look to other areas as a source of cartilage to rebuild or reshape the nose.
 The sources for cartilage are frequently the ear or rib.
 The rationale for this is that we may need to rebuild areas of the nose and will need extra “building blocks” to accomplish this goal – and there is nothing we can use “off the shelf” that can adequately take the place of your own cartilage.

-Secondary Rhinoplasty Surgery
+Revision Rhinoplasty Surgery

 Much like the original surgery, secondary rhinoplasty features many of the same steps and techniques, except for the additional cartilage harvest site – either the ear (or ears) or rib.
 There is expected associated healing from these sites, but fortunately both of these locations are easily hidden soon after the procedure and should not complicate the process aside form the anticipated recovery.
 Secondary rhinoplasty is normally an outpatient procedure performed under general anesthetic with a Board Certified anesthesiologist.
 Most patients will go home under supervised care with a scheduled appointment the following day.